airbnb/visx/packages/visx-vendor/Readme.md

 ## Vendored packages

-All vendored packages are listed as `dependencies` in the `package.json` of this package (note that NPM aliases are used to guarantee version specificity in this large monorepo where we may have mixed versions of `d3` packages).
+All vendored packages are listed as `dependencies` in the `package.json` of this package (note that the `yarn` `nohoist` option is set for this package to guarantee version specificity in this large monorepo where we may have mixed versions of `d3` packages).
 For each (non-types) package `<pkg>`, we generate the following:

 - an ESM version of the package in `esm/<pkg>.js`
 - a CJS version of the package in `lib/<pkg>.js`